 Jesus can spot that from a mile away.
-Remember from yesterday’s text: 26 Jesus answered, “Very truly I tell you, you are looking for me, not because you saw the signs I performed but because you ate the loaves and had your fill.
+Remember from yesterday’s text: Jesus answered, “Very truly I tell you, you are looking for me, not because you saw the signs I performed but because you ate the loaves and had your fill” (v.
+26).

-We want Jesus to help us more than I want Jesus to have us.
-In our shortsighted desperation what we don’t realize is help in this situation or that one is only a bandaid, a temporary fix.
+We want Jesus to help us more than we want Jesus to have us.
+In our shortsighted desperation, what we don’t realize is help in this situation or that one is only a Band-Aid, a temporary fix.
 Jesus is himself the eternal solution.
 Watch this:

 Then Jesus declared, “I am the bread of life.
 Whoever comes to me will never go hungry, and whoever believes in me will never be thirsty.

 Give a person the answer to their prayer and you help them for a time.
-Teach a person to abide in Jesus and you have changed their life forever.
+Teach a person to abide in Jesus and you have changed his life forever.

 Abba Father, we thank you for your Son, Jesus, who is himself the answer to our prayers.
 Grow us up to want Jesus more than we want our solutions; to love him for who he is beyond what he can do for us.
-Come Holy Spirit and “always give us this bread.”
-We pray in Jesus name.
-Amen.
+Come, Holy Spirit, and give us this bread.
+We pray in Jesus’ name, amen.

-- How do you relate to this point of desiring Jesus more than we want him to solve our problems?
+1. How do you relate to this point of desiring Jesus more than you want him to solve your problems?

-- What will it take to grow in this kind of maturity?
-How might we get to the place where we can say, “Jesus, I will love you and cling to you even if you don’t solve my problems.”?
+2. What will it take to grow in this kind of maturity?
+How might we get to the place where we can say, “Jesus, I will love you and cling to you even if you don’t solve my problems”?

 3. What holds you back from this kind of faith?